 It turns out that many species of hummingbird will horn in on sapsucker sapwells [1,2], a fact that was noticed at least as early as 1891 with the observations of Frank Bolles .
 Interestingly, ornithologist Laura Erickson, working in Wisconsin, found that Eastern Phoebes, Ruby-Crowned Kinglets and other birds also drank from the sapwells when the sapsucker rested.
 The hummingbirds, however, would chase off any bird other than the sapsucker.
-Since hummingbirds eat less than phoebes, in protecting its food source, the hummingbirds was also doing a favor to the sapsucker .
-Though different ornithologists have made differing observations, some have documented hummingbirds following sapsuckers, specifically the Yellow-bellied Sapsucker being followed by the Ruby-throated Hummingbird .
+Since hummingbirds eat less than phoebes, in protecting its food source, the hummingbirds were also doing a favor to the sapsucker .
+Others have documented hummingbirds following sapsuckers, specifically the Yellow-bellied Sapsucker being followed by the Ruby-throated Hummingbird .
 It certainly seemed to me from this observation, and one later in the day (which I'll get to next), that the hummingbirds were on the sapsucker's trail.

 Photo Credits and Sources